Front-Grodno/Front-Grodno-JS-course-2021/modules/css/README.md

       c.
 Selectors.
       d.
 How is specificity calculated.
       e.
 Which CSS properties can be inherited.
-      f.
-What is the difference between a pseudo-class and a pseudo-element.
     2. Text styles
       a.
 How we can add styles to text.
       b.
 What units do you know in CSS.